dasl-/dasl-.github.io/docs/_posts/2024-07-07-setting-custom-timestamps-for-prometheus-metrics.md

 PROMETHEUS[1733468]: ts=2024-07-06T13:12:40.583Z caller=scrape.go:1729 level=warn component="scrape manager" scrape_pool=node target=http://study:9101/metrics msg="Error on ingesting samples that are too old or are too far into the future" num_dropped=1
 ```

 I believe if the timestamped metrics you are attempting to ingest have timestamps that are older than approximately 1 hour, you may encounter this error.
 Prometheus has an experimental feature that solves this problem: [`out_of_order_time_window`](https://prometheus.io/docs/prometheus/2.53/configuration/configuration/#tsdb).
 See also this [blog post](https://promlabs.com/blog/2022/10/05/whats-new-in-prometheus-2-39/#experimental-out-of-order-ingestion) announcing the feature.
-Since air quality data I need to ingest is at most 2 - 4 hours delayed, it would be sufficient to use a value of anything greater than `4h`.
+Since the air quality data I need to ingest is at most 2 - 4 hours delayed, it would be sufficient to use a value of anything greater than `4h`.
 I decided to use a value of `1d` just to be conservative.
 Here's what [my config](https://gist.github.com/dasl-/eb28a9f692fdc76dc2c8033b40557616#file-prometheus-yaml-L44) looked like.

 I can now see the NYC air quality data in grafana:
 ![grafana panel showing air quality data](/assets/posts/2024-07-07-prometheus-timestamps/grafana.png)